Genes for Alzheimer's disease explained

 Why do changes to these genes cause Alzheimer’s disease?

 The three familial Alzheimer’s disease genes have a common effect, they all change the way that a protein called amyloid is formed in the brain.
 This change contributes to developing amyloid plaques – sticky build-ups of certain forms of the amyloid protein which are a hallmark feature of Alzheimer’s disease.
 The discovery that familial Alzheimer’s disease is caused by genes that result in amyloid plaque formation was an important piece of evidence that led to the suggestion that removing these amyloid plaques could slow or even stop Alzheimer’s disease from developing.
 This idea is being tested now in clinical trials that remove amyloid from the brain, and you’ll learn more about that later this week.

-What about other genes that increase the risk of develop Alzheimer’s disease?
+What about other genes that increase the risk of developing Alzheimer’s disease?

 The diagram below shows a number of genes associated with Alzheimer’s disease according to how common they are.
 Mutations in the APP, PSEN-1 and PSEN-2 genes are rare, but having a mutation gives a very high risk (or even certainty) of developing Alzheimer’s disease, so these genes are shown in the top left of the diagram.